 Where to Use a Skirted Table

 A skirted table can go into a bedroom as a bedside table or dressing table.
-It can also go into a living room as a side table next to a chair or sofa, or as a festive dining table, or even in a home office.
+It can also go into a living room as a side table next to a chair or sofa, as a festive dining table, in a hallway to hold a lamp, or even in a home office.

 Because the skirt will completely cover a table, the style or color of the table you use doesn’t matter at all.